For your records, a copy of this email will be sent to your inbox at your given email address.

 You may obtain Prescription Only Medicines, Category V (POM-V) from your veterinary surgeon, OR ask for a prescription to obtain these medicines from another veterinary surgeon or pharmacy.

 A prescription may not be appropriate if your animal is an in patient or immediate treatment is necessary.

 You will be informed, on request, of the price of any medicine that may be dispensed for your animal.

 Prescription requests at Folly Gardens

-We ask that you give at least 24 hours notice prior to obtaining your pets’ medicine or prescription.
+Due to a high volume of requests, we ask that you give at least 48-72 hours notice prior to obtaining your pets’ medicine or prescription.
 This is to allow vets sufficient time to evaluate the case, order and dispense the medicines.
 This is for both your pets’ safety and to comply with current legislation.

 In order to prescribe a POM-V medicine the veterinary surgeon responsible must be able to say ‘The animal is under their care’.
 This means it will be necessary to re examine your pet and review their case management at appropriate time intervals.
 This is to comply with both the Royal Collage of Veterinary Surgeons current code of conduct and the Veterinary Medicine Directorates legislation.

 We offer top quality flea and worm products which are safe and highly effective.
 These medicines, unlike pet shop products are POM-V. Annual clinical examinations at your pets annual booster visit will generally suffice if your pet is otherwise fit and well.

 This would be acceptable for a stable, young to middle aged patient, on long term pain medicine for example, with no other clinical concerns.
 A fractious cat who is tricky at the vets, and is otherwise clinically stable.